askari12/2I.A-day-in-BIlkent/README.md

 ## 2I.A-day-in-BIlkent
 Project for 319 Spring 2018

 " A day in Bilkent" is a Arcade Style SHMUP - or Shoot 'em Up - game where the task of the player is to destroy enemies spawned.
-The game has different modes like Story Made and Survival.
+The game has different modes like Story Mode and Survival.
 The player is a student who is trapped inside a Bilkent themed box.

 He has to dodge different types of enemies.
 Like: